mongodb/specifications/source/max-staleness/max-staleness.rst

 API
 ---

-"maxStalenessSeconds" is a new read preference option, with a positive numeric value.
+"maxStalenessSeconds" is a new read preference option, with a positive integer value.
 It MUST be configurable similar to other read preference options like "readPreference" and "tag_sets".
 Clients MUST also recognize it in the connection string::

-  mongodb://host/?readPreference=secondary&maxStalenessSeconds=30
+  mongodb://host/?readPreference=secondary&maxStalenessSeconds=120

 Clients MUST consider "maxStalenessSeconds=-1" in the connection string to mean "no maximum staleness".